 At the time of credit classification, impairment to the value of a credit shall be recognized by reducing the book value of the credit through the provision for non-performing loan and by charging the income statement in the period in which the impairment occurs.
-The aggregate amount of the provision for nonperforming loan must be adequate to absorb estimated losses associated with the entire credit portfolio.
+The aggregate amount of the provision for non-performing loan shall be adequate to absorb estimated losses associated with the entire credit portfolio.